Dreaming of a trip to Patagonia?

 Here’s what you’ll see along the way:

 Many travelers combine a trip to neighboring countries when visiting either Chile or Argentina.
 The Perito Moreno Glacier, El Calafate, and nearby El Chaltén in Argentina are hugely popular, and an easy 4-5 hour bus ride from Puerto Natales.
-But for us, we couldn’t imagine coming all this way to Torres del Paine in southern Chile without seeing The End of the World - Fin del Mundo - in Ushuaia, Argentina.
+But for us, we couldn’t imagine coming all this way to Torres del Paine in southern Chile without seeing The Southernmost City in the World - el fin del mundo - in Ushuaia Patagonia in Argentina.
 This port city in Tierra del Fuego is the jumping off point for travelers heading to Antarctica and considered by most people to be the true ‘end of the world’ city.
 Sounds great, right?
 It’s 14 hours away from Puerto Natales!

 Argentina Reciprocity Fee - American, Australian and Canadian citizens are required to pay a non-refundable fee to enter Argentina at the point of entry.
 The fee is $160 for Americans ($100 for Australians and Canadians) and lasts for ten years.
 (At the time of this writing, however, the Argentine government has temporarily suspended this fee collection from American citizens traveling to Argentina for less than 90 days.
 Check the Argentina State Department website to get the most up-to-date info.)